Skip to content ↓

 Monday 13th November - Friday 17th November

 This week we have been recognising the extremely important topic 'bullying'.
-We have been reminding ourselves what bullying is and what we can do prevent this and help others.
+We have been reminding ourselves what bullying is and what we can do to prevent this and help others.
 The whole school took part in Odd Sock Day to recognise that we are all different.
 Also, we have had assemblies discussing World Kindness Day and a special Anti-Bullying Assembly recognising the difference between banter and bullying.

-Take a look at the work we have done this week in our class.
+Have a look at the work we have done this week in our class.

-Take a look at how amazing they are!
+Have a look at how amazing they are!

 Watch out for these posters!
-You will see them around school, to remind you what bullying is AND most importantly what to do if you are being bullied.
+You will see them around school, to remind you what bullying is AND, most importantly, what to do if you are being bullied.

-REMEMBER – ALWAYS TELL A TRUSTED FRIEND OR ADULT!
+REMEMBER ALWAYS TELL A TRUSTED FRIEND OR ADULT!